schmoelder/diss/doc/04_implementation/04_optimization.md

 Here, optimization variable $1$ is associated with both evaluation objects, while variable $2$ is specific to evaluation object $2$.
 ```

-Before integrating the objective and nonlinear constraint functions into the {class}`~CADETProcess.optimization.OptimizationProblem,` it is necessary to add further processing steps as evaluators.
+Before integrating the objective and nonlinear constraint functions into the {class}`~CADETProcess.optimization.OptimizationProblem`, it is necessary to add further processing steps as evaluators.
 Any callable function can be used as an evaluator, provided it takes the result of the previous step as its first argument and returns a single result object for subsequent processing.
-To enhance efficiency, CADET-Process internally caches intermediate results.
+To enhance efficiency, **CADET-Process** internally caches intermediate results.
 This approach minimizes redundant computations in other objectives or constraints that involve similar evaluation steps.
 The application of this approach is illustrated in {numref}`evaluation_steps`.